navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/posts/2022-04-06-teletracnavman-simplifying-complexity.md

 In my 3+ years at TeletracNavman, I have gained a tremendous amount of experience designing complex systems.
 My designs have been developed, broken, and conceptualized again and again.

-If I was to go back in time with the knowledge I know now, I would push for the lead time to establish a robust design system that could scale.
+If I was to go back in time with the knowledge I know now, I would push for the lead time to establish a **robust design system that could scale**.
 As we know, development is never a smooth process.
 Scope creep is sometimes inevitable, priorities change, and technical hurdles can derail direction.

 I helped establish a design system early on, but it was difficult to scale.
 We lacked atom-level Figma components that allowed our team to build reusable components.
 This resulted in design debt caused by one-off design assets in areas of our prototypes where core components should have been used.
 Sometimes, this is inevitable.
 Use cases get refined more and context-specific components need to be created.
 Regardless, a rigid design system does not allow it to evolve or scale.